 Now is a great time to make marketing plans for 2023.
 Learn how to create a strategy that will be unique to your business and its goals.
 Here are some tips for excellent marketing planning!

-Identify the Strengths and Weaknesses of 2022
+Identify the Strengths and Weaknesses of the past year

 Know your customers!

 Speaking of customers: know as much as you can about your customers.
 If you haven’t researched your customers, now may be a good time.
-You can do an email survey online, your company e-newsletter or an online survey tool like Google Forms for Business or Survey Monkey.
+You can do an email survey online, your company e-newsletter, or an online survey tool like Google Forms for Business or Survey Monkey.

 Let Customer Insights drive your strategy